 Migration Guide: PyTorch to MIND

 Side-by-side examples showing how PyTorch patterns map to MIND.
 Every comparison highlights what MIND catches at compile time that PyTorch only finds at runtime.
+Examples follow the MIND v1.0 specification surface; anything marked roadmap is not yet in the shipped compiler.

 Tensor Creation